jorzel/hashnode/cmeflhz1r000202kycwebaysu.md

 **We judge legacy code like armchair architects.** You crack open some old system and think, "What idiot wrote this garbage?"
 But here's the thing — you don't know what constraints they were working under.
 Maybe it was the best solution possible given the timeline, the team, and the technology available at the time.

 **Every outage becomes obvious in hindsight.** After a deployment goes sideways, managers love to say things like "the warning signs were all there."
 Were they, though?
-Because I'm pretty sure if they were actually obvious, someone would have caught them before they took down production.
+Because I'm pretty sure if they were obvious, someone would have caught them before they took down production.
 Post-mortems have this nasty habit of oversimplifying complex failures, which leads to prevention plans that miss the real complexity.

 ## Egocentric Bias: The Skewed First-Person Perspective

 Egocentric bias stems from what psychologists call the "first-person delusion" — our natural tendency to view the world primarily through our own experiences.
-We have direct, vivid access to our own thoughts and efforts, but only indirect access to others'.
+We have direct, vivid access to our thoughts and efforts, but only indirect access to others'.

 This creates the "better than average" effect.
 When researchers ask married couples what percentage of household chores they handle, the numbers routinely add up to more than 100%.
 Each spouse vividly remembers their work, while others' efforts fade into the background noise.